“Besides, there are a hundred things one has to know,

 all simple enough when you know them,

-but they’ve got to be known … “
+but they’ve got to be known… “

 Rat to Mole in The Wind in the Willows

 In Module 2, Ceremonial Public Speaking, Organisation and Choreography, we give the student a grounding and awareness of the essential practical skills needed by a successful celebrant.
-And there are certain principles of organisation and structure which are common to the creation and co-creation of any personal ceremony.
+And there are certain principles of organisation and structure that are common to the creation and co-creation of any personal ceremony.

-PART 1 – SPEECH AND DELIVERY
+PART 1: SPEECH AND DELIVERY

 Of all the necessary celebrant skills, and there are many, the one most obvious to the audience is the ability to speak clearly and pleasingly.
 Mostly, this includes the technical skill of using a microphone and PA system so it not only enhances volume but also clarity.
 The PA system has to be of good quality and used to its best effect.
 The celebrant must develop a good “feel” for the ceremonial pace of speaking.
-At the rehearsal, the celebrant has the task of diplomatically coaching the other participants in the ceremony to the extent they too are” heard, understood and appreciated”.
-These are just some of the ‘up-front’ skill of the celebrant, which is difficult to teach by Distance Education, however we do it!TextM2
+At the rehearsal, the celebrant has the task of diplomatically coaching the other participants in the ceremony to the extent they too are “heard, understood, and appreciated.”.
+These are just some of the ‘up-front’ skills of the celebrant, which is difficult to teach by Distance Education, however we do it!

-1. can project the voice to a gathering of, say, 70 people in the open air and
+- can project the voice to a gathering of, say, 70 people in the open air and

-2. has clear diction and knows exercises, including breathing exercises, for sustaining clarity and audibility.
+- has clear diction and knows exercises, including breathing exercises, for sustaining clarity and audibility.

 The student will learn how: